-Jared Kushner: The son-in-law with Donald Trump's ear - BBC News
+Jared Kushner, Trump's trusted son-in-law

 Jared Kushner: The son-in-law with Donald Trump's ear

-For someone with no prior government experience, Jared Kushner has accumulated a dizzying array of portfolios in the administration of his father-in-law President Donald Trump.
+Jared Kushner arrived at the White House with the broadest of briefs and has come out on top of several rounds of infighting in the West Wing.

-The 36-year-old, whose previous main work experience was running his father's real-estate firm, is a senior adviser to the commander-in-chief.
+But he has faced several power struggles and has at times fought to remain relevant in Trump's revolving door administration.

-Despite having no diplomatic credentials, he has been tasked with no less a challenge than resolving the Israeli-Palestinian conflict.
+Mr Kushner, who had no prior government experience, became a senior adviser to his father-in-law President Donald Trump.

-Mr Kushner, who is married to Mr Trump's daughter Ivanka, also serves as the president's lead adviser on relations with China, Mexico and Canada.
+The 37-year-old's previous main work experience was running his father's real-estate firm.

 Read more